finley-webber/ML-Repo/README.md

 ## Installation

 1. Find/Create the folder you would like the project in
-2. Open Terminal and type navigate your way to the folder
+2. Open Terminal and navigate your way to the folder
 3. Type `git clone https://github.com/finley-webber/ML-Repo.git`

 ## Usage